 Choosing a 6-sided encasement is the correct strategy, but its effectiveness depends entirely on its quality.
 A poorly constructed model can develop tears or have a vulnerable zipper, offering a false sense of security and rendering your efforts useless.
 To help you select the best mattress protector for bed bugs, here are the critical features you should always look for:

-Installation Tip: Always, always install an encasement with two people.
-Mattresses are bulky and awkward.
-Trying to do it alone is the easiest way to snag the fabric on a sharp corner of your bed frame and tear it.
+Always install a mattress encasement with two people.
+Mattresses are bulky and awkward, and doing it alone is the easiest way to snag the fabric on a sharp corner of the bed frame and tear it.

 Don't Forget the Box Spring: A Bed Bug's Favorite Hideout